apvee/react-layout-kit/README.md

 An opinionated, type-safe React layout library that simplifies styling and layout creation without leaving the React component context.
 Features responsive CSS-in-JS with Box, Grid, Flex, and Stack components.

-Built with TypeScript, Emotion CSS, and Radix UI Slot, **@apvee/react-layout-kit** leverages Emotion CSS internally for optimized runtime style generation.
+Built with TypeScript and Emotion CSS, **@apvee/react-layout-kit** leverages Emotion CSS internally for optimized runtime style generation along with a custom high-performance Slot implementation for component composition.
 This approach enables seamless dynamic styling based entirely on React props with minimal overhead, dramatically simplifying the React developer experience by eliminating the need for separate CSS files, complex CSS-in-JS setup, or verbose styled-components patterns.

 ## ✨ Why @apvee/react-layout-kit?